tensorflow/tfjs/GALLERY.md

 - [magenta.js](https://magenta.tensorflow.org/js) - Music and Art Generation with Machine Intelligence in the Browser.
 - [Handsfree.js](https://github.com/handsfreejs/handsfree) - A library for adding face-controlled pointers to your site.
 - [face-api.js](https://github.com/justadudewhohacks/face-api.js) - A JavaScript API for face detection and face recognition in the browser.
+- [machinelearn.js](https://github.com/machinelearnjs/machinelearnjs) - A general machine learning library like ScikitLearn directly in the Browser and Node.
 - [TensorFlow.js GPU-accelerated t-SNE](https://github.com/tensorflow/tfjs-tsne) - A linear t-SNE for the web.